 The easiest way to control the fuel system is by checking the trouble codes with an OBD2 scanner.
 Modern diesel engines control everything electronically and usually, it will tell you when there is something wrong with the fuel system also.

 Symptoms of Bad Fuel Delivery

-When the diesel engine gets the wrong amount of fuel, you could see black smoke coming from the exhaust.
+When a diesel engine gets the wrong amount of fuel, you could see black smoke coming from the exhaust.
 In addition, you might notice a rough idle and poor overall performance.